jsdhwdmaL/Python-Machine-Learning/README.md

-# Python-Machine-Learning
+# Python Machine Learning
-#### What I have done during the Big Data and Machine Learning summer program offered by Columbia University --
+- How I began Machine Learning in Python
-Try data analysis and model building
+- Including what I have done during the *Big Data and Machine Learning* summer program offered by Columbia University

-(EDA: Exploratory Data Analysis)
+- Attempts in exploratory data analysis (EDA) and model building